 Areas of Focus

-The ADL Initiative’s R&D projects contribute to the program’s mission to help modernize defense and government distributed learning.
-These efforts also inform associated distributed learning policies, guidelines, and technical specifications.
+R&D projects align with the ADL Initiative’s mission to help modernize distributed learning for DoD and other Federal Government agencies.
 Specific areas of focus include a diverse range of science and technology topics.

 Many ADL Initiative projects focus on interoperability specifications for distributed learning systems.
 The program’s well-known efforts in SCORM®, Experience API (xAPI) and most recently cmi5 fall into this line of effort.
 Similarly, other projects align with this theme, such as those aimed at integrating disparate systems into modular and service-oriented architectures, securely sharing learning data across systems, and developing appropriate metadata and paradata for system-of-systems distributed learning offerings.